1. Terracotta Army, Xi'an: Attraction Embodies the Dynasty Set Stage for Silk Road

 - Distance from Zhangye city center: Approximately 22 miles (35 km)

-This Silk Road Attraction boasts stunning geological formation showcases the colorful landscapes that travelers along the Silk Road would have encountered, symbolizing the beauty of nature.
+This Silk Road Attraction, unqiue Landform of Zhangye boasts stunning geological formation showcases the colorful landscapes that travelers along the Silk Road would have encountered, symbolizing the beauty of nature.

 Do you think ancient traders would have marveled at the striking scenery along their journeys through these marvelous attractions along the Silk Road?

-While a hike through these vibrant formations might not be possible like it was for the Silk Road merchants in the old days for the preservation of the nature, you do have a few observation decks scattered throughout the attraction.
+While a hike through these vibrant formations might not be possible like it was for the Silk Road merchants in the old days for the preservation of the nature, there are quite a few well-pisitioned observation decks scattered throughout the attraction.
 You would have a stunning panoramic view of the dazzling landform that looks like layers of strawberry cake.

 Highlights